nicolashery/nicolashery.com/posts/2023-10-07-nesting-reader-environments-servant.md

 On the other had, the `TraceId` and the `User` object are definitely something that is request-specific.
 This is emphasized by the fact that we have to use the request object to create them: HTTP headers in this case but it could also be URL path parameters.

-The subtle bug I saw in some codebase that I mentioned earlier was the HTTP connection `Manager` being recreated on every request because it was done in the transformation function passed to `hoistServer`.
+The subtle bug I saw in a codebase that I mentioned earlier was the HTTP connection `Manager` being recreated on every request because it was done in the transformation function passed to `hoistServer`.
 Not the end of the world, but definitely not how it is meant to be used:

 > If possible, you should share a single `Manager` between multiple threads and requests.
 >